sagemath/sagewiki_to_gh-2022-10-10/days77.md

 == Cernay (near Paris and Orsay, France) ==

-See also the date poll at https://framadate.org/HSPRcUBuWDFnSx95

 <<TableOfContents()>>

-Sage Days 77 will be held in Cernay-la-Ville (40km South-West of Paris, near Orsay), [[https://framadate.org/HSPRcUBuWDFnSx95|some time]] in Winter or Spring 2016.
+Sage Days 77 will be held in Cernay-la-Ville (40km South-West of Paris, near Orsay), April 4th-8th.

-We are planning to book the guest house [[http://www.cernayvacances.com/en/stay/de-toren/|The Tower]] (and [[http://www.cernayvacances.com/en/stay/le-grenier-royal/|Le grenier royal]]), a very nice and cosy "gîte", just short of an hour from Paris by public transport.
+We are booking the guest house [[http://www.cernayvacances.com/en/stay/de-toren/|The Tower]] (and [[http://www.cernayvacances.com/en/stay/le-grenier-royal/|Le grenier royal]]), a very nice and cosy "gîte", just short of an hour from Paris by public transport.